Creighton Players to Watch Against NC State - First Round

 Top Creighton Players to Watch vs. NC State - First Round

-When the Creighton Bluejays (21-12) and NC State Wolf Pack (23-10) square off in the first round of the NCAA tournament at Ball Arena on Friday at 4:00 PM ET, Baylor Scheierman and Jarkel Joiner will be two of the top players to watch.
+Baylor Scheierman and Jarkel Joiner are two players to watch on Friday at 4:00 PM ET, when the Creighton Bluejays (21-12) play the NC State Wolfpack (23-10) in the first round of the NCAA tournament at Ball Arena.

 In the article below, we'll give you all the info you need to know about who to keep your eye on in this matchup on TNT.